 - Quality of Accessible experience: how far should you go?

 - Evaluating your Accessibility level: feeling confident with your accessibility optimization.

-Other Delivery options: Live (on site) private training.
+Delivery options: Online or Live (on site) private training.

 Previous knowledge: None required other than a basic familiarity with HTML terms and concepts.

 Who will benefit from this course: Open to anyone involved in content creation and optimization (Content creators, Web and Mobile Developers, Designers, UX teams, QA teams, Product managers).